-As part of the maintenance of the leachate collection system, the manholes will be opened and inspected, at least monthly, for sediment buildup that may impede the flow of leachate.
-(Note the manholes can gather landfill gases and are a confined space entry.
-Personnel are required to properly ventilate the manholes and have proper confined space entry training prior to working in the manholes).
-Sediment buildup will be removed, using a vacuum assisted truck, and the manhole re-inspected to assess the clean-up operation.
+As part of the maintenance of the Phase II leachate collection system, the 24-inch riser pipes can be accessed, annually, for inspection of sediment buildup that may impede the flow of leachate.
+Jet cleaning and video taping of the entire system will occur prior to renewal of the operations permit.
+(Note the sideslope risers can gather landfill gases.
+Personnel are required to properly ventilate the risers prior to inspecting or cleaning).
+Sediment buildup will be removed, using a vacuum assisted truck, and the sideslope riser and sump re-inspected to assess the clean-up operation.